cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollhelperota.md

 ::: warning

-iOS 14.0 to 14.8.1, as well as 15.5 support, requires an A12 or newer device.
+A11 and earlier devices are supported on iOS 15.0 to 15.5 beta 4 and 15.6 beta 1 to 15.6 beta 5

+A12 and later devices are supported on iOS 14.0 to 15.6.1

 :::

 ## Installing TrollHelper

 1. Open Safari
-1. Depending on your iOS version, enter one of the following url's:
+1. Depending on your device, enter one of the following url's:
-    - If you're on iOS 15.0 to 15.5b4 or 15.6b1 go 15.6b5, enter [https://api.jailbreaks.app/troll](https://api.jailbreaks.app/troll)
+    - If you're using an A12 or later device, enter [https://api.jailbreaks.app/troll64e](https://api.jailbreaks.app/troll64e)
-    - If you're on iOS 14.0 to 14.8.1, or 15.5, enter [https://api.jailbreaks.app/troll64e](https://api.jailbreaks.app/troll64e)
+    - If you're using an A11 or earlier device, enter [https://api.jailbreaks.app/troll](https://api.jailbreaks.app/troll)
 1. Tap `Install`

 An app named `GTA Car Tracker` will now install to your iOS device, though this is really just the TrollInstaller 2 app.